-For the newly developed, 55cm tall humanoid robot prototype HR18 a low dimensional hardware-inthe-loop walking optimization approach has been presented.
+For the newly developed, 55 cm tall autonomous humanoid robot prototype HR18 a hardware-in-the-loop walking optimization approach has been presented.
 The optimization problem formulation is based on a suitable parameterization of the walking trajectories, where a small number of parameters are used as optimization variables.
 During fast walking the underlying joint servo motor control is stabilized using inertial sensing which is part of the low-level software running on the robot's controller board.
 Under this preconditions it was demonstrated that efficient walking speed optimization can be obtained even with a quite small number of functions evaluations.
-In only about 50 walking experiments a 30 cm/sec fast walking motion has been obtained using a sequential surrogate optimization approach.
-In further experiments, it was observed that the obtained walking motion is also robust in a sense that the performance does not change much on different floor coverings.
+In only about 50 walking experiments a 30 cm/s fast walking motion has been obtained using a sequential surrogate optimization approach.
+In further experiments, it was observed that as an interesting side effect the obtained walking motion is also robust in a sense that the performance is also well does not change much on different floor coverings which have not been used during the optimization.
 A further improved hardware design of the robot prototype HR18 resulted in the prototype Bruno.
-With a short starting phase for acceleration from stand still a further increase of the forward walking speed to more than 40 cm/sec was achieved.
+With a short starting phase for acceleration from stand still a further increase of the forward walking speed to more than 40 cm/s was achieved.
 The described optimization approach can be applied to other types of humanoid robot locomotion like turning or walking sidewards as well.